wangbingjie/blast/docs/dev_overview_of_repo.rst

 The :code:`app/entrypoints` directory contains the entrypoint scripts used to start the blast application and related services.
 These scripts are used by the docker compose files.
-This directory also contains utilty scripts to clean data directories when restarting blast.
+This directory also contains utility scripts to clean data directories when restarting blast.

 app